pujanbohora/knowledgeGraph_Movies/Deliverables/Documentation.md

 ![grossEarning](../schema-diagrams/Vote/vote.jpg)
 #### Axioms
+1. VoteObservation → hasPhenomenonTime → VoteDate
+     * `VoteObservation SubClassOf hasPhenomenonTime only VoteDate` <br />
+          The range of the relationship hasPhenomenonTime must be VoteDate.

+     * `VoteObservation SubClassOf hasPhenomenonTime some VoteDate` <br />
+          Every VoteObservation must have at least one hasPhenomenonTime linked to a VoteDate.

+2. VoteObservation → providedByPlatform → Platform
+     * `VoteObservation SubClassOf providedByPlatform only Platform` <br />
+          The range of the relationship providedByPlatform must be Platform.

+     * `VoteObservation SubClassOf providedByPlatform some Platform` <br />
+          Every VoteObservation must be linked to at least one Platform.

-1. VoteObservation → observedProperty → VoteType
+3. VoteObservation → observedProperty → VoteType
-     * `VoteObservation SubClassOf observedProperty only VoteType` <br />
+     * `VoteObservation SubClassOf observedProperty somy VoteType` <br />
           The range of the relationship observedProperty must be VoteType.

      * `VoteObservation SubClassOf observedProperty some VoteType` <br />
           Every VoteObservation must observe at least one VoteType.

-2. VoteObservation → hasSimpleResult → rdfs:NumericVoteValue
-     * `VoteObservation SubClassOf hasSimpleResult only rdfs:NumericVoteValue` <br />
-          The range of the relationship hasSimpleResult must be rdfs:NumericVoteValue.

-     * `VoteObservation SubClassOf hasSimpleResult some rdfs:NumericVoteValue` <br />
-          Every VoteObservation must have a simple result.

-3. VoteObservation → hasPhenomenonTime → VoteDate
+4. VoteObservation → hasFeatureOfInterest → Movie
-     * `VoteObservation SubClassOf hasPhenomenonTime only VoteDate` <br />
+     * `VoteObservation SubClassOf hasFeatureOfInterest only Movie` <br />
-          The range of the relationship hasPhenomenonTime must be VoteDate.
+          The range of the relationship hasFeatureOfInterest must be Movie.

-     * `VoteObservation SubClassOf hasPhenomenonTime some VoteDate` <br />
+     * `VoteObservation SubClassOf hasFeatureOfInterest some Movie` <br />
-          Every VoteObservation must have a phenomenon time.
+          Every VoteObservation must observe at least one Movie as its feature of interest.

-     * `VoteObservation SubClassOf hasPhenomenonTime max 1 VoteDate` <br />
-          Each VoteObservation can have at most one phenomenon time.

-4. VoteObservation → hasResult → VoteCount
+5. VoteObservation → hasResult → VoteCount
      * `VoteObservation SubClassOf hasResult only VoteCount` <br />
           The range of the relationship hasResult must be VoteCount.

      * `VoteObservation SubClassOf hasResult some VoteCount` <br />
-          Every VoteObservation must have a result.

-5. VoteObservation → hasFeatureOfInterest → Movie
-     * `VoteObservation SubClassOf hasFeatureOfInterest only Movie` <br />
-          The range of the relationship hasFeatureOfInterest must be Movie.

-     * `VoteObservation SubClassOf hasFeatureOfInterest some Movie` <br />
-          Every VoteObservation must have a feature of interest.
+          Every VoteObservation must have at least one result represented as a VoteCount.

 6. Platform → hasAPlatformName → xsd
-     * `Platform SubClassOf hasAPlatformName only xsd:String` <br />
+     * `Platform SubClassOf hasAPlatformName only xsd:string` <br />
-          The range of the relationship hasAPlatformName must be xsd:String.
+          The range of the relationship hasAPlatformName must be of type xsd:string.

      * `Platform SubClassOf hasAPlatformName some xsd:String` <br />
-          Every Platform must have a platform name.
+          Every Platform must have a name represented as a string.

 7. VoteType → hasADescription → xsd
-     * `VoteType SubClassOf hasADescription only xsd:String` <br />
+     * `VoteType SubClassOf hasADescription only xsd:string` <br />
-          The range of the relationship hasADescription must be xsd:String.
+          The range of the relationship hasADescription must be of type xsd:string.

-     * `VoteType SubClassOf hasADescription some xsd:String` <br />
+     * `VoteType SubClassOf hasADescription some xsd:string` <br />
-          Every VoteType must have a description.
+          Every VoteType must have a description represented as a string.

 8. VoteType → hasAScale → xsd
      * `VoteType SubClassOf hasAScale only xsd:int` <br />
-          The range of the relationship hasAScale must be xsd:int.
+          The range of the relationship hasAScale must be of type xsd:int.

      * `VoteType SubClassOf hasAScale some xsd:int` <br />
-          Every VoteType must have a scale.
+          Every VoteType must have a scale represented as an integer.

+9. `VoteDate ⊓ Platform ⊑ ⊥` <br />
+          VoteDate and Platform are disjoint classes, meaning an entity cannot belong to both classes simultaneously.

+10. `VoteCount ⊓ Movie ⊑ ⊥` <br />
+          VoteCount and Movie are disjoint classes, meaning an entity cannot belong to both classes simultaneously.

 ### Production Companies
 **Source Pattern :** Agent Role Pattern